The Phoenix (comics)

-14, (though it is read by a much wider audience) published by David Fickling Comics Ltd. The comic was launched on 7 January 2012 with a preview issue which was released in late 2011.
+14, published by David Fickling Comics Ltd. The comic was launched on 7 January 2012 with a preview issue which was released in late 2011.
 The comic is often considered a successor to The DFC: both are published by the same people and many of The Phoenix's creators had worked on The DFC.

 Content of the comic

-Unlike other British children's comics, such as The Beano and The Dandy, the comic does not exclusively feature humour strips.
-It also features serialise adventure stories such as "The Lost Boy" and "Pirates of Pangaea", as well as humour strips such as Star Cat, Evil Emperor Penguin, "Looshkin" and "Bunny vs Monkey".
-The comic has also featured text stories (such as extracts from books like Charlie Small and Julius Zebra) and puzzles (which are also present in both the modern Beano and Dandy).
-This makes the comic more similar to the older Beano and Dandy than the modern ones as they once had a mixture of adventure and humour strips as well as text stories.
-There is also a non-fiction strip called Corpse Talk where the creator Adam Murphy digs up a famous dead person and interviews them about their life.
+Unlike other British children's comics, such as The Beano and The Dandy, the magazine does not exclusively feature humour strips.
+It also features serialised adventure stories such as "The Lost Boy", "Pirates of Pangaea" and "The Island With No Name", as well as humour strips such as Star Cat, Evil Emperor Penguin, "Looshkin" and "Bunny vs Monkey".
+The magazine features text stories (such as extracts from books like Charlie Small and Julius Zebra) and puzzles (which are also present in both the modern Beano and The Dandy).
+This makes The Phoenix more similar to the older Beano and Dandy than the modern ones as they once had a mixture of adventure and humour strips as well as text stories.
+There is also a non-fiction strip called Corpse Talk where the creator Adam Murphy interviews famous dead persons about their life.
 In 2022, Corpse Talk was adapted into an online webseries produced by Tiger Aspect.

+The Phoenix also has a feature called "Star in a Comic".
+Each year, readers are encouraged to send in ideas for a new strip, and the winner gets their comic running in The Phoenix for about 3 weeks, written and illustrated by a Phoenix author, while the runner-ups get their ideas featured in the magazine.
+There are several other similar contests as well, normally as a tie-in to a book or Phoenix strip.

+There is also Team Donut and Team Bagel, where the Donut Squad (issue 569) and Bagel Battalion (issue 603) Fight.
+The first epic battle was in issue 614, when the Donuts banished the Bagels.
+The second was in issue 668, when the Bagels chucked the Donuts into the Void.
+The third was in issue 675, when the Donuts chucked the Bagels into the Void.
+The fourth was in issue 720, when the Bagels sent the Donuts out of the comic, onto the back of the envelope that The Phoenix comes in.
+They got back in issue 723, where Sprinkles declared The Ultimate Challenge (724-726.
+Starting with the Doughlympics, as we saw in Brian and Timmy, the score is Donuts:4 Bagels:28.
+However, the competition could be turned completely on it's head...